Amphibious warfare: King George's War

+French and Indian War

+The Siege of Louisbourg (1758) was a pivotal operation of the British military in 1758 (which included Colonial American Provincial and Ranger units) during the Seven Years' War (known in the United States as the French and Indian War), a war that ended the French colonial era in Atlantic Canada and led to the subsequent British campaign to capture all of French North America by the war's end.

-A major amphibious landing took place during the Siege of Quebec in 1759, as part of the Seven Years' War.
-The British produced the first specially designed landing-craft in order to enable their troops to cross the Saint Lawrence River in force.
-After considering and rejecting a number of plans for landings on the north shore of the river, General James Wolfe and his brigadiers decided in late August to land upriver of the city.
+Another major amphibious landing took place during the Seven Years' War, the Siege of Quebec in 1759.
+The British, in addition to colonial American Ranger units, had raised experimental light infantry units to integrate aspects of the ranger ideal into the regular army.
+They also produced the first specially designed landing-craft in order to enable their troops to cross the Saint Lawrence River in force.
+After considering and rejecting a number of plans for landings on the north shore of the river, Major General James Wolfe and his brigadiers decided in late August to land upriver of the city.

 The British prepared for their risky deployment upstream.
 Troops had already been aboard landing ships and drifting up and down the river for several days when on 12 September Wolfe made a final decision on the British landing site, selecting L'Anse-au-Foulon.
-Wolfe's plan of attack depended on secrecy and surprise — a key element of a successful amphibious operation — a small party of men would land by night on the north shore, climb the tall cliff, seize a small road, and overpower the garrison that protected it, allowing the bulk of his army (5,000 men) to ascend the cliff by the small road and then deploy for battle on the plateau.
+Wolfe's plan of attack depended on secrecy and surprise—a key element of a successful amphibious operation—a small party of men would land by night on the north shore, climb the tall cliff, seize a small road, and overpower the garrison that protected it, allowing the bulk of his army (5,000 men) to ascend the cliff by the small road and then deploy for battle on the plateau.
 The operation proved a success, leading to the surrender of the city, and heavily influenced subsequent engagements.

+In 1762 a British force, with a small colonial American ranger contingent, successfully landed at Havana in Cuba, besieged the city and captured it after a two-month campaign thanks to improved coordination of land and sea forces.

-In 1762 British Royal Navy sailors and marines succeed in taking the capitals of the Spanish West and East Indies: Havana in Cuba and Manila in the Philippines respectively.
+In the same year, 1762, British Royal Navy sailors and marines succeed in taking the capital of the East Indies: Manila in the Philippines as well.

+American Revolutionary War

 In 1776 Samuel Nicholas and the Continental Marines, the "progenitor" of the United States Marine Corps, made a first successful landing in the Raid of Nassau in the Bahamas.

 In 1782 The British rebuffed a long Franco-Spanish attempt to seize Gibraltar by water-borne forces.
 In 1783 a Franco-Spanish force invaded the British-held island of Minorca.
-In 1798 Minorca experienced yet another of its many changes of sovereignty when captured by a British landing.